Nvidia Tesla: Overview

 Offering computational power much greater than traditional microprocessors, the Tesla products targeted the high-performance computing market.
 As of 2012, Nvidia Teslas power some of the world's fastest supercomputers, including Summit at Oak Ridge National Laboratory and Tianhe-1A, in Tianjin, China.

-Tesla cards have four times the double precision performance of a Fermi-based Nvidia GeForce card of similar single precision performance.

 Unlike Nvidia's consumer GeForce cards and professional Nvidia Quadro cards, Tesla cards were originally unable to output images to a display.
 However, the last Tesla C-class products included one Dual-Link DVI port.

 Applications

 Tesla products are primarily used in simulations and in large-scale calculations (especially floating-point calculations), and for high-end image generation for professional and scientific fields.

 In 2013, the defense industry accounted for less than one-sixth of Tesla sales, but Sumit Gupta predicted increasing sales to the geospatial intelligence market.

-Two Nvidia Tesla M40 in a consumer-grade PC.